Louis Henry Turner

 By the 1881 census the family had moved to Bottesford and lived on Easthorpe Road.
 The 1891 census also records them as resident on Easthorpe Road.
 There were now four sons, all at school: Frederick W. (aged 12), Louis Henry (aged 11), Ernest (aged 10) and William (aged 8).
 There was also a boarder named William Sopp, a 21 year old groom from Kirdford.
 Sussex.
 William Turner gave his occupation as a gardener.

 Kelly’s Directory for 1908 records that Mr William Turner was the private gardener to the Rector of Bottesford,Canon William Vincent-Jackson MA JP.
-He also worked for the Duke of Rutland and earned the rare distinction of having a variety of chrysanthemum named after him.
-A W.Turner listed as a bell ringer in the belltower of St Mary’s, Bottesford, was probably this same William Turner, father of Frederick.
+He also worked for the Duke of Rutland, and was a bell ringer in the belltower of St Mary’s, Bottesford.

 In 1901 Henry Louis Turner was aged 22.
 He was living in St Pauls, Deptford and working as a clothier’s assistant.
 By 1911 he was aged 31, living with his mother at 6 Leamington Villas, Westbourne Park and was working as a shop assistant.
-The exact circumstances are uncertain, as his father William was his father was still living in Bottesford in 1911.
+The exact circumstances are uncertain, as his father William was still living in Bottesford in 1911.

 Military record